(Updated: 24th January 2019; 2nd February 2019; 25th October 2021; 3rd November 2021; February 12th, 2024)

-Covenant Presbyterian Church (now WEPC) mission in Sydney, Australia had been in union with the WPCUS.
+Covenant Presbyterian Church in Sydney, Australia had been in union with the WPCUS.
 The church officers seceded from the WPCUS in January 2008 over the 1st mark of the church and reformed evangelical fundamental of the faith departures.
 Upon secession, the church officers regret having not listed all the gospel departures at fault in the WPCUS.
 We now encourage seceders to list all clear gospel doctrinal departures, when leaving a neo-reformed controlled denomination.
 Typical of a WPCUS moderator, still using the NKJV against the WPCUS Church Constitution, there was attempted discipline of the seceders which was later declared null-n-void by both the Session of the Covenant Presbyterian Church, Sydney (2010) and then the Presbytery of the WEPC (2019).
-The Presbytery of the WEPC does not tolerate moral law code violations.
-The church officers of the Presbytery of the WEPC consistently follow what they have vowed: which is the legislative intent meaning of all the doctrines in the Westminster Church Standards.
+The Presbytery of the WEPC does not tolerate Moral Law Code violations and does not tolerate Napoleonic Code Justice (guilty until proven innocent).
+The church officers of the Presbytery of the WEPC do their best under God to follow what they have vowed: which is the legislative intent meaning of all the doctrines in the Westminster Church Standards.
 Furthermore, the Presbytery has vowed to defend biblical seceders in accordance with Romans 16:17, I Corinthians 1:10, 11:18-19, Galatians 1:6-9, 5:19-21, Philippians 1:27, Titus 3:10-11, and Jude 3-4.

 This church is very serious about the gospel mission.
 We endorse the paying of tithes and giving of offerings in support of faithful reformed evangelical ministers and not unfaithful ministers.
 It is the duty of God-fearing repentant believers to do their best to support faithful gospel ministers who seek to faithfully preach the true gospel of free grace.
 Banking instructions to transfer donations are listed below.